Skip to content

 Learn how to evaluate stolen and synthetic identity risk indicators in your verification workflow.

-During an Identity Verification session, we analyze core personal information to assess the likelihood that an identity has been misused or fabricated.
+During Identity Verification, we analyze personal information to evaluate whether an identity may be fabricated or misused.

 • Synthetic Identity Risk